trustzhou1515/Nyika-AI-Tourism-Platform/README.md

 6. Open Map, click a destination pin and use View More.
 7. Open Memories and add a private travel note.
 8. Open Login to see the PostgreSQL-ready account flow.
 Set `DATABASE_URL` before live login testing.
-9. For the React Native companion app, run `cd mobileapp && npm run start`, then open it with Expo Go or a simulator.
-Review Home, Destination and Planner screens.
+9. For the React Native companion app, run `cd mobileapp && npm run start`, then open it with Expo Go, a simulator or Expo Web.
+Review Home, the hamburger menu, image-based destination matches, Destination detail and Planner screens.

 ## Backend Endpoints